Healthcare that counts: A framework for improving care for vulnerable children in Victorian health services (2017)

 Mandatory reporting of suspected child physical or sexual abuse

 Doctors, nurses, midwives, teachers, school principals, police officers, out-of-home care workers, early childhood workers, youth justice workers and registered psychologists must report suspected child physical or sexual abuse to the child protection service.
 This mandated obligation is set out in s184 of the Children, Youth and Families Act 2005.

 - when they form a belief on reasonable grounds that a child needs protection from significant harm as a result of physical injury or sexual abuse

 - where they form this belief while practising their profession or carrying out duties of their office, position or employment

 - each time they become aware of any further reasonable grounds for this belief.

 'Forming a belief' is the process of asking whether you are more or less likely to believe the child faces significant harm based on the information available.
 It does not mean you have to prove the abuse has occurred or is likely to occur.

-The children at risk e-learning portal provides resources for mandated reporters
+The Children at Risk Learning provides resources for mandated reporters.